-But I bit my lip, watched in disbelief as she scanned crazy expensive stuff, and swore I’d create a Newborn Essentials Checklist to save my thrifty readers some big money before bringing home baby.
+But I bit my lip, watched in disbelief as she scanned crazy expensive stuff, and swore I’d create a Baby Checklist to save my thrifty readers some big money before bringing home baby.

 ‘Cause despite some first time parents’ beliefs, a newborn baby only needs stuff relating to five basic human needs: sleeping, eating, keeping warm, getting clean, and love.